 Formed sheet metal circular component

 As the lines disappear and the inner surface appears smooth, this indicates that the metal has been rolled on a set of rollers.
-At V and F Sheet Metal we have both hand rollers and powered rollers.
+At V and F Sheet Metal we have a series of hand rollers and brand new powered rollers.
 We have the capability to roll up to 1m wide and 3mm thick mild steel.
-However, we are able to roll up thicker metal in smaller strips.
+However, we are able to roll up thicker metal in smaller strips when the need arises.
 Please take a look at our plant list on rolling sheet metal work for more detailed information and examples of past sheet metal projects.

-If you have a product that requires rolling or forming as part of your production then please give us a call on 01489 577786 or email if you prefer at firstname.lastname@example.org.
+If you have a product that requires rolling or forming into a curved shape as part of your design then please don’t hesitate to give us a call on 01489 577786 or email if you prefer at firstname.lastname@example.org.
 We can read DXF, DWG, SAT, STEP and IGES CAD files and produce dimensioned drawings where needed from our customer’s sketches or samples.
-Our friendly sheet metal engineering team are always happy to help and love a challenge.
-With over 50 years experience between them there’s not much they haven’t come across.
+Our friendly sheet metal engineering team are always happy to help and love a technical challenge.
+With over 50 years experience between them there’s not much they haven’t come across or solved for people.

 Formed circular metal component

 Metal circular component